-Car seat laws in Florida require children aged 5 and under to be fully restrained in a secure and federally approved device.
+Car seat laws in Florida require children aged five and under to be fully restrained in a secure and federally approved device.
 As the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) shows, children aged 0 to 3 years must be in child restraint devices of a separate carrier, or “a vehicle manufacturer’s integrated child seat.”

 Finding the proper car seat or restraint device can be challenging, but it can save the life of your child.
 The FLHSMV suggests finding a car seat that meets the following criteria:

 - The seat fits your car

 - The seat is easy to use correctly every time